Climate Change & Environment Strategy 2026-2028

 Setting targets and commitments

 We set out to understand the sources of carbon emissions from our own organisation and from the region as a whole.
-This evidence underpins the commitments we have made, which are outlined below.
+This evidence underpins our 7 targets, By 2028 we will:

 Watch the council's videos to find out how we will become a Net Zero organisation and county.